ctf0/Lingo/README.md

 - validate for "vendor/locale/file" existence on the fly
 - use localeStorage to remember opened "tab/vendor/files"
 - show/hide different elements to avoid noise & keep the user focused
+- support up to 3 levels deep on nested keys

 ## Usage